NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

    - `lib.fakeSha256`
    - `lib.fakeSha512`

-   Once you attempt to build, error messages with the calculated hashes will show up, which you then replace in the recipe.
+   Attempt to build, extract the calculated hashes from error messages, and put them into the recipe.

    :::{.warning}
    You must use one of these four fake hashes and not some arbitrarily-chosen hash.